-The administration of autologous BMMNC offers a new therapeutic option to patients following AMI.
-The goal of this cell delivery is to improve LV function and reduce the incidence of new HF, a leading cause of morbidity and mortality throughout the world.
-Having highly trained experts deliver and oversee the cell delivery with close study monitoring substantially reduces the likelihood of AEs.
+The administration of autologous bone marrow-derived cells offers a new therapeutic option to patients following AMI.
+The goal of this therapy is to improve LV function and reduce the incidence of new HF, a leading cause of morbidity and mortality throughout the world.
+Having highly trained experts deliver and oversee the therapy with close study monitoring substantially reduces the likelihood of AEs.
 The potential risks to the patients remain reasonably low in relation to the anticipated benefit of improving cardiac function above which can be obtained with maximal medical therapy.